awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-websocket-api-integration-requests.md

    1. Choose **Save**\.

-1. If you chose **HTTP**, follow the instructions in step 4 of [Set up an API Integration Request Using the API Gateway Console](how-to-method-settings-console.md)\.
+1. If you chose **HTTP**, follow the instructions in step 4 of [Set up an API integration request using the API Gateway console](how-to-method-settings-console.md)\.

 1. If you chose **Mock**, proceed to the **Request Templates** step\.

-1. If you chose **AWS Service**, follow the instructions in step 6 of [Set up an API Integration Request Using the API Gateway Console](how-to-method-settings-console.md)\.
+1. If you chose **AWS Service**, follow the instructions in step 6 of [Set up an API integration request using the API Gateway console](how-to-method-settings-console.md)\.

 1. If you chose **VPC Link**, do the following: